 Lubricate the Swing Gear and Pinion

 - 1. Engage the parking brake and shut off the engine. - 2.
-Remove both guards covering the swing gear and pinion.
+Remove the guard covering the swing pinion.

 Rotating gears can cause injury.
 Keep hands clear of rotating pinion and gear while the mast is rotating.